Taiguoguo/Taiguoguo-Research/Ramadan_sleep/Literature_note.md

-## Literature note
+## Literature note: Ramadan, sleep, and dates

-I searched Google Scholar for:
+## What I searched
-- "Ramadan sleep EEG" - many results
+- Google Scholar: "Ramadan sleep EEG" - many results
-- "Ramadan sleep EEG date" - no results
+- Google Scholar: "Ramadan sleep EEG date" - **no results**

+## What this means
-This suggests that the effect of data consumption on sleep during Ramadan has not been studied.
+The effect of date consumption on sleep during Ramadan has not been studied.

-My project is asking a question no one has asked yet.
+## My question
+Does eating dates during Ramadan affect sleep EEG?

+## Next step
+I will start by collecting simple survey data from classmates during Ramadan.